-According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia, and Kennedy are the highest in the country, with nearly 60,000 delays of 15 minutes or more in 2013.
+According to the Federal Aviation Administration, weather delays at the New York City area's three biggest airports – Newark, LaGuardia, and Kennedy are the highest in the country, sometimes with nearly 60,000 delays of 15 minutes or more.
 The other top delay airports are in Chicago O'Hare and Midway, Philadelphia, San Francisco and Atlanta.

 But weather alone does not necessarily lead to huge delays, says the FAA.
 If an airport has a lot of excess capacity, delayed flights can be shifted to non-weather times without affecting the system.
 But airports with the most weather delays also tend to operate very near capacity for significant parts of the day, meaning that delayed flights may have to wait hours to land or depart.